annahaensch/DataScienceGlobalApplications/README.md

 ### Week 2

 * Learning Objectives:
-  * Students will learn how to execute for loops in Python.
+  * Students will execute for loops in Python.
-  * Students will learn how to load and inspect data using pandas.
+  * Students will load and inspect data using pandas.
   * Students will be able to critique the assumptions and decisions that go into preliminary data acquisition and analysis.
 * In-Class Exercises: [Intro to Dataframes Workbook]()
 * Suggested Reading:   [C. D’Ignazio & L. Klein, "6.
 The Numbers Don’t Speak for Themselves."
 In Data Feminism (2020).](https://data-feminism.mitpress.mit.edu/pub/czq9dfs5)